- About METI

 Minister of Economy, Trade and Industry

-Mr. Yoichi Miyazawa was appointed Japan’s Minister of Economy, Trade & Industry (METI) on October 21, 2014, followed by his reappointment on December 24, 2014.
+Mr. Motoo Hayashi was appointed as Japan’s Minister of Economy, Trade and Industry (METI) on October 7, 2015.

 He also assumed the ministerial roles of Minister in Charge of Industrial Competitiveness, Minister in Charge of the Response to the Economic Impact caused by the Nuclear Accident, and Minister of State for the Nuclear Damage Compensation and Decommissioning Facilitation Corporation.